-Located in the south of this island, Sanur is the first place I visited and scuba dived from in Bali.
+Located in the south of this island, Sanur is the first place I visited, and scuba dived from in Bali.
 Far less crowded than Kuta on the opposite shore looking in the direction of Nusa Penida, it is an excellent option for those who just want to go for a dive or two during their trip and beginner divers.
 I would not now go back scuba diving from Sanur, but I admit it is an excellent base for scuba divers exploring the island for the first time and hesitate to organise everything by themselves.

 Most dive centres of Sanur also offer what they call dive safari package, they offer day trips to most dive spots around Bali from Padang Bai to Menjangan Island including lunch, transportation and pick-up at your hotel.
 It can be a good solution for those who don’t want to change accommodation during their stay in Bali but it comes at a higher price and a much earlier wake-up time.

 It is also possible to go scuba diving in the area of Nusa Penida from Sanur thanks to the speed boats some scuba diving centres have.
-This is exactly what I did for my two very first dive in Bali.
+This is precisely what I did for my two very first dive in Bali.
 Due to the currents, we couldn’t reach Manta Point, but I have two pleasant wall dives not too deep which were perfect to test the waters in Bali.

 Diving in the Gili Islands

-Technically speaking, the Gili Islands do not belong to Bali but the neighbouring island of Lombok.
-However, thanks to speed-boats going from Amed to each of the three Gili Islands (Trawangan, Menos, Air) in an hour, it has become a popular extension for scuba divers exploring Bali.
+Technically speaking, the Gili Islands do not belong to Bali but to the neighbouring island of Lombok.
+However, thanks to speedboats going from Amed to each of the three Gili Islands (Trawangan, Menos, Air) in an hour, it has become a popular extension for scuba divers exploring Bali.
 It’s easy to understand why, since these tiny islands are really all about tropical paradise on a white sand beach with palm trees.

 What to see underwater in Bali?

-Here is a non-exhaustive list of the interesting marine species you may be able to see underwater in Bali.
+Here is a non-exhaustive list of the fascinating marine species you may be able to see underwater in Bali.
 I divided it into four parts, the large marine animals including the pelagic species such as sharks, the tropical fish, the macro critters and I made a special list for nudibranchs.

-- Clownfish & Anemone fish
+- Clownfish & Anemonefish